hubaditya/Data-Science-Job-Recommendation-System/README.md

 #### Evaluation
 * Recommendation
-  * Missing validating dataset to check how good the recommendation is
+  * TODO: Missing validating dataset to check how good the recommendation is
 * Salary
   * Mean absolute error of $9k salary on cross-validation